airbytehq/airbyte/docs/integrations/destinations/snowflake.md

 dedicated transient database for Airbyte.
 For more information, refer to[ Working with Temporary and Transient Tables](https://docs.snowflake.com/en/user-guide/tables-temp-transient.html)

+**Note:** By default, change tracking is disabled on the final tables.
+By enabling `enable_change_tracking`, you can enable this functionality on the final tables that Airbyte creates
 ## Data type map

 | Airbyte type                        | Snowflake type |